Relativistic slowing down shocks as sources of GRB lag: Introduction

-The context of the paper is organized as follows.
-In Section \ref{sec:micro} we present the model of the microphysics of relativistic plasma as well as the way the simulations of the relativistic plasma should be conducted.
-In Section \ref{sec:Cracow} the mechanism of Cracow acceleration and in Section \ref{sec:simulations} the numerical simulations are described.
-In Section \ref{sec:slowing_down} we give thought to the influence of the deceleration of the shock on the energy spectra of accelerated particles.
-Results of the simulations are presented in Section \ref{sec:results}, there are many tables and figures.
-Section \ref{sec:Fermi} is devoted to the problem in what conditions Fermi acceleration is able to produce negative lags.
-In Section \ref{sec:two_processes} we postulate the formation of the rise-fraction of particles upstream of the shock at the strong deceleration stage.
+The context of the paper is organised as follows.
+In section \ref{sec:micro} we present the model of the microphysics of relativistic plasma as well as the way the simulations of the relativistic plasma should be conducted.
+In section \ref{sec:Cracow} the mechanism of Cracow acceleration and in section \ref{sec:simulations} the numerical simulations are described.
+In section \ref{sec:slowing_down} we give thought to the influence of the deceleration of the shock on the energy spectra of accelerated particles.
+Results of simulations are presented in section \ref{sec:results}, there are many tables and figures.
+Section \ref{sec:Fermi} is devoted to the problem of conditions that enable Fermi acceleration to produce negative lags.
+In section \ref{sec:two_processes} we postulate the formation of the rise-fraction of particles upstream of the shock at the strong deceleration stage.
 The rise-fraction feeds the Cracow surge and normal seed particles feed the reflection surge.
-In Section \ref{sec:UHECRs} we show that Cracow acceleration can produce UHECRs.
-The seed particles problem is discussed in Section \ref{sec:seed_particles}.
-We summarize and discuss our paper in Section \ref{sec:summary}.
+In section \ref{sec:UHECRs} we show that Cracow acceleration can produce UHECRs.
+The seed particles problem is discussed in section \ref{sec:seed_particles}.
+We summarise and discuss our paper in section \ref{sec:summary}.